 After I raved about it, my mom became interested and we found the Ceramic Hot Air Brush Kit for her, also by Revlon.
 My mom has short hair so she needed something with a smaller barrel.
 Not only does it style her hair beautifully and quickly, she loves how easy it is to use.
 She suffers from rheumatoid arthritis so it can be difficult for her to hold both a hair brush and a hair dryer to style her hair.
 This gets the job done and in less time (and it’s only $20!)

 You can check out other hair brush dryers here; I went with Revlon since it’s a brand I know and trust but Amazon has tons to choose from.
 I love finding great products that are practical, simplify life and are travel-friendly and this one checked all my boxes.
-It comes in four colors (black, blue, mint and turquoise) and for the price, it can’t be beat!
+For the price (at the time of publication, it’s currently 42% off), it can’t be beat!